 Baby Latching and Unlatching Repeatedly While Nursing?
 What To Do?

-Is your newborn latching and unlatching repeatedly and you are simply worried over unlatching during breastfeeding?
+Why does my baby keep latching and unlatching repeatedly?
+Is your newborn latching and unlatching repeatedly, and you are worried about unlatching during breastfeeding?

 Do you ever have this frustrating experience when your baby can’t latch on to you and cries even though you have plenty of milk?
 Learn why your baby latches and unlatches repeatedly during nursing and how you can get your baby to focus while nursing.
 While breastfeeding, latching is the way the baby attaches to the breast.
 Having a good latch contributes to an abundant milk supply.